 The Dime Savings Bank of Williamsburgh has put its Williamsburg headquarters up for sale.
-The huge parcel of lots in South Williamsburg includes the historic 1908 Dime Savings Bank of Williamsburgh building and is being marketed as a development site by real estate firm Cushman and Wakefield.
+The huge parcel of lots in South Williamsburg includes the historic 1908 Dime Savings Bank building and is being marketed as a development site by real estate firm Cushman and Wakefield.
 The parcel could, theoretically, be worth a rather mind boggling $55,000,000 or so.

 The site is a roughly 50,000 square foot group of lots for sale includes 257 and 275 South 5th Street and 146 and 150 Marcy Avenue as well as 262 South 4th Street and 209 Havemeyer Street.